Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

 ```

-You can get the sample code from [XamarinFormsAndServiceApps][sample_code] and view the following message when you execute the code on a Tizen wearable emulator or a device.
+You can get sample code from [XamarinFormsAndServiceApps][sample_code].
+The following message appears when you execute the code on a Tizen wearable emulator or a device:

 ![][screenshot]